glsorre/amethystwindows/README.md

 ## Key Features

 - doesn't use DLL injection to manipulate windows
-- supports windows 10 virtual desktops
+- integrated with windows 10 virtual desktops
 - fast and light

 ## Keyboard Shortcut